McNemar Cosmetic Surgery:

 After your procedure, you will need to take care to rest and follow Dr. McNemar’s post-op instructions carefully.
 Although your restrictions may vary depending on the specifics of your surgery, all patients are advised to avoid heavy lifting and upper-body exercise for several weeks.
 Discomfort is quite manageable with prescribed medications, and most patients find that they can easily transition to over-the-counter pain medicine after just a few days.

 How Long Does It Take for Breast Implants to Drop?

-During the first month, swelling subsides gradually and the breasts “drop and fluff” an informal name for when the implants soften and settle into their new position.
+During the first month, swelling subsides gradually, and the breasts “drop and fluff” an informal name for when the breasts soften and the implants settle into their new position.
 The ultimate results of your surgery can take several months to develop; however, once your recuperation is complete, you can enjoy your shapelier, sexier breast appearance for many years.

 A Reputation Built on Results

-In general, patients can return to lighter activities, including work, within 1 to 2 weeks of surgery.
+In general, breast enlargement patients can return to lighter activities, including work, within 1 to 2 weeks of surgery.

 While all scars are permanent, over the course of about a year, breast augmentation incisions typically flatten and fade significantly, resulting in very discreet marks that are generally very well hidden within the breast contours.